Gresham GreyWolves: 2020

 On June 5, 2020 in response to the West Coast League board of directors vote to cancel the 2020 season, The Portland Pickles organization founded the Wild Wild West League, playing in Bob Brack Stadium in Aurora, Oregon.
 Without a league for two seasons prior, the GreyWolves were invited to take part in the inaugural season.
 The league consisted of four teams the Portland Pickles, Gresham Greywolves, West Linn Knights and Portland Gherkins.
 Games ran from July 11 to August 7 with playoffs on August 8 and a final championship game on August 9.
 The GreyWolves finished the COVID-19 shortened season with a record of 4–9.

 2021

 On January 25, 2021, the Portland Pickles announced the Wild Wild West League would return in 2021 with the GreyWolves included as one of four teams.
 The GreyWolves will be taking part in the 2021 season with the Portland Gherkins and two new teams, the Portland Rosebuds and the Willamette Wild Bills.
 All games in the 2021 season will be played at the Charles B. Walker Stadium at Lents Park.

 2022

 The GreyWolves returned for a third season in the WWWL.
 They made it to the 2022 WWWL Championship Game only to lose to the Portland Gherkins 8-7.

+As of 2024, the GreyWolves and the WWWL went dormant.